 - For an in-depth configuration of the component properties, select the component in the canvas or in the Component Tree, switch to the Properties pane, and specify the values for the properties of your choice.

 Click the right column in the Properties pane to start editing a property.
-You can click Browse the appears on the right to select or project or a system resource.
+You can click the Browse button the appears on the right to select or project or a system resource.

 - By default, the pane shows only a standard set of properties, and the most frequently used ones are displayed in bold.
 To have the pane display all properties that are defined for the selected component according to the specification, click the Show expert properties button on the toolbar.